bmTas/JRecord/ReadMe.md

 descriptions.
 This will replace the old JRecord-Utilities.
 This is unlikely to be released before the end of 2015 though.

 ##  Change Summary

+#### Changes 0.93.0

+This versions includes

+* Use of cb2xml version 1.01.5 or later is required.
+* Creating 2 new interfaces **IFileStructureConstants** (File Structure/Organisation constants) and ISelectionOperators (Record Selection operator constants) have created.
+The values where previously in Constants Interface, the Constants Interface now extends the new interfaces.
+* Copying cb2xml Conditions into JRecord-Layouts (file schema's).
+This is useful in CodeGen
+* Cb2xml ICobolCopybookTextSource interface can be used as a Copybook source.
+* CodeGen improvements

+Changes that should not matter to users of JRecord

+* Minor fix to Record-Layout-Selection
+* Fix for trailing space in getFieldText method
+* Adding validation method **isValid()** to the FieldValue class.
+* Many internal changes (e.g. add isValid method to type interface, add isPositiveNumeric method to TypeManager class).
+* Change Type hierachy, **BaseType** is the new Top of the **Type** Class Hierarchy (instead of TypeChar).
+Numeric Types are either TypeNum or Extend TypeNum.
+TypeNum extend BaseType (instead of TypeChar).
+* Adding RECORD_SELECTION_BUILDER to JRecordInterface1
+* CodeGen related changes, these include:
+    * Create Java Interface to CodeGen.
+This new Java interface has file-analysis option that will analyse a sample file and try and determine the file strucure and Record Mapping.
+    * Option to rename duplicate fields

 ### Changes 0.90